ibm-cloud-docs/account/sessions-your-login.md

 1. In the {{site.data.keyword.cloud_notm}} console, go to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg "Avatar") > **Profile** > **Login sessions**.
 1. Review the list of your login sessions.

-    By default, the page shows login sessions with all statuses, not with the active sessions only.
-If you want to review your active sessions only, turn on the switch.
+    By default, the page shows login sessions with all statuses, not active sessions only.
+If you want to change your view of the login sessions list and review only your active sessions, select **Active sessions** from the View dropdown menu.
     {: tip}

 1. Click the **Table expand** icon ![Table expand icon](../icons/table-expand.svg "Table expand") on a session to view session details.